Clarifai/docs/docs/portal-guide/clarifai-organizations/members-teams.md

 - **Team Contributor (select apps)** — the invitee will be available to contribute only to some selected applications.
 - **Organization Contributor (all apps)** — the invitee will be able to contribute to all the apps within the organization.
 - **Admin** — the invitee will have administrative privileges in the organization.
+- **Organization User (all apps)** — the invitee will have access privileges similar to those of an Organization Contributor for all apps and scopes.
+However, the role comes with view-only permissions without create, update, or delete privileges.

 :::tip